We Want You To Know

 Authentic Akoya Pearls: We Want You to Know

-At American Pearl, we want you to know that whichever cultured Akoya pearl strand you choose, you can be sure that the pearls on your necklace will be guaranteed Japanese Akoya in origin (not Chinese), and the surfaces of the pearls will be unblemished or what we call in the industry clean.
-Many sellers offer Akoya pearls to consumers that are Chinese in origin (when consumers think they are paying for the finest quality Japanese Akoya) without clarifying their origin.
-In addition, American Pearl adheres to the The Mikimoto Pearl Grading System where surface perfection or a blemish free surface found in the TRUE AAA quality is the key to the most valuable and best quality pearls in the world.
+At American Pearl, we want you to know that whichever Akoya cultured pearl strand you choose, you can be sure that the pearls on your necklace will be guaranteed Japanese Akoya in origin and the surfaces of the pearls will be as clean as possible.
+In addition, American Pearl adheres to the The Mikimoto Pearl Grading System where superior surfaces found in the TRUE AAA quality is the key to the most valuable and best quality pearls in the world.

 American Pearl is staffed by a team of pearl experts who can answer all of your pearl-related questions, whether regarding quality, size, origin or price.
 If you're wondering how to spot top-quality Akoya pearls and to make sure you're getting an authentic product, read more here.